-Today is sheep docking day.
-Honestly, I had no idea what to expect.
+Honestly, I had no idea what to expect on the day set aside for docking lambs.
 I was invited to come along and told to bring a camera.
 I rarely turn down an opportunity to hike in Shakespear Park, especially ones that involve the lambs.

 Before I left the house, I looked up docking lambs: “Docking is the intentional removal of part of an animal’s tail.”
 At that moment my enthusiasm for the day drained a bit, but my curiosity took over.
 Why would anyone intentionally remove a lamb’s tail?

 The park ranger offered an answer.